Gallery-of-Kaeon/Kaeon-FUSION/README.md

 which takes advantage of the modular nature of Kaeon FUSION's interpreter as well as its tree based syntax to cross compile Kaeon FUSION code to and from several mainstream programming and markup languages.

+We believe that these properties not only allow Kaeon FUSION to serve practically any existing software development need, but also to adapt to the unforseen needs of the future.

 <h2 align="center">Contents of this Repository</h2>

 This repository contains the specification,